-Where to Find Financial Help for Pregnant Women
+Where to Find Financial Help for Pregnant Mothers

-There are plenty of resources and free programs for pregnant moms in need of financial help.
+There are plenty of free programs and resources for pregnant women in need of financial help.
 We’ve compiled a short guide to the best places to receive financial help.

 If you have decided to place your baby for adoption, consider working with an adoption agency.
 Many of these agencies can help you financially.
 For example, Texas Adoption Center has several services to help birth mothers.
 For one, we can provide you with medical care and health insurance.
 Additionally, all of your pregnancy, labor, delivery, and postpartum expenses will be covered entirely.

 Texas Adoption Center can help you with housing and transportation.
 If you don’t feel safe or secure in the place you are currently living, we can help you find reliable, comfortable living arrangements.
 For transportation, we can help you get to your doctor’s appointments and do other pregnancy-related errands by providing you with rides, a bus pass, or gas money.

 Last, we can look at your finances to see where we can help you.
 We can help you with utilities, groceries, phone service, laundry, or personal care essentials.
 Any financial help needed for pregnant mothers, we have the resources to provide.

 Here’s a summary of financial help that Texas Adoption Center can give to pregnant mothers:

 - Medical care and insurance

 - Transportation expenses (includes rides, bus passes, and gas money)

 - Other expenses necessary for your comfort before and after pregnancy